Jenny Desrosiers: visual alchemist

-With their visual artistry being directly influenced by their Afro-Caribbean background growing up in the vibrant Haitian community within the city of Boston and surrounding areas, Jenny draws from their lived experiences to create with the intention of bringing timeless Black narratives to life.
+With their visual artistry being directly influenced by both their spirituality, and Afro-Caribbean background growing up in the vibrant Haitian community within the city of Boston, Jenny draws from their lived experiences to create with the intention of bringing timeless Black narratives to life.

-Capturing daily life in a raw and captivating manner by using the art of storytelling, color theory, interesting angles, and carefully curated lighting via video motion, and still 120/35mm film imagery, Jenny explores topics such as storytelling, everyday life, love, the Haitian Diaspora, intergenerational trauma, religion, the immigrant experience, and the importance of community in their work.
+Capturing daily life in a raw and captivating manner by using the art of storytelling, color theory, interesting angles, and carefully curated lighting, Jenny explores topics such as spirituality, the Black psychological landscape, love, the Haitian Diaspora, intergenerational trauma, religion, the immigrant experience, and the importance of community, in their work.

-Minor in Digital Media Studies (TV & Film Production)
+Digital Media Studies minor (TV & Film Production)